Opening up to your Vision

 Within a month of that conversation, I was in my first real relationship.
 And a year later, I met my soulmate, and we’ve been together ever since.

 Within 2 months, I discovered that what I truly love to do is to coach and mentor people--that this had actually become my favourite thing about being a developer.
 I offered my coaching services at a workshop I was a part of, and shortly after made it official, and started to coach my peers at one of the fastest growing healthcare startups in the world.
-I coached developers, but not just developers.
-Fast forward a year, and I’m instructing boot camps for people looking for transformation in their lives, and I’m running my own coaching business to help devs create a vision for themselves and learn how to connect, just like I did.
+Fast forward a year, and I’m instructing boot camps for people looking for transformation in their lives, and I’m running my own coaching business to help others to create a vision for themselves and learn how to connect, just like I did.

 So that’s my story.